 Selling a House With a Mortgage?
 Here’s Everything You Need to Know

 It’s not uncommon to sell a house when you still owe money on your mortgage.
-We’ll walk you through what you need to know about home equity and paying off that loan.
+We’ll walk you through what you need to know about home equity, paying off that loan, and managing an existing mortgage.

 If you’re looking at selling your home, you may be wondering whether the money you owe on your mortgage makes for an instant dealbreaker.
 About 60 percent of U.S. homeowners who live in their homes have a mortgage, so you’re not alone.
 Our guide below provides answers to the top questions on the minds of home sellers with a mortgage: